-Siddhartha V. Shah, Director of Education and Civic Engagement, Curator of Indian and South Asian Art
+Siddhartha V. Shah, Director of Education and Civic Engagement, Curator of South Asian Art

 Shah earned his B.A. in art history from Johns Hopkins University, an M.A. in East-West Psychology from the California Institute of Integral Studies, and a Ph.D. in art history from Columbia University.
 His academic and curatorial projects have been featured in publications ranging from India Today and The Times of India, to Psychology Today and The New Yorker.
-He also serves on the Advisory Council of the Anne Frank Center for Mutual Respect and on the Board of the American Council for Southern Asian Art.
+He was a member of the 2020-2021 City of Salem Race Equity Task Force, and currently serves on the Boards of the American Council for Southern Asian Art, Salem YMCA, Voices Against Injustice, on the Advisory Council of the Anne Frank Center for Mutual Respect, and the Professional Alliance for Curators of Color (Association of Art Museum Curators).

 Follow @siddharthavshah on Instagram.